joagre/ratatoskr/ideas/r.md

 `bool` : Boolean value `true` or `false`

-`int` : Signed 32/64 bits integer (depending on the target architecture)
+`int` : Signed 32 bits integer (if larger arbitrary-precision bignum integer is used)

-`uint` : Unsigned 32/64 bits integer (depending on the target architecture)

-`big` : Arbitrary-precision bignum integer

-`float` : 32 or 64-bit floating point (depending on the target architecture)
+`float` : 64-bit floating point (depending on the target architecture)

 `char` : Unicode code point